microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/docs/New-MgServicePrincipalDelegatedPermissionClassification.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Classification <String>]`: permissionClassificationType
   - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the oauth2PermissionScopes collection of the servicePrincipal.
 Required on create.
-Does not support $filter.
+Doesn't support $filter.
   - `[PermissionName <String>]`: The claim value (value) for the delegated permission listed in the oauth2PermissionScopes collection of the servicePrincipal.
-Does not support $filter.
+Doesn't support $filter.

 `INPUTOBJECT <IApplicationsIdentity>`: Identity Parameter
   - `[AppId <String>]`: Alternate key of application